rschramm9/AHNC_MOTUS_KIOSK/FINAL_DEPLOYMENT_WINDOWS_README.md

 Shift F1 puts administrator login banner up in the upper-left.
 Enter ‘admin’ as the password.

+While on the admin page:

+Select "Home" selector on the sidebar panel.

+* Set "Homepage and new windows" to "localhost:8081"

-While on the admin page, select "OpenKiosk" selector on the sidebar panel.
+Select "OpenKiosk" selector on the sidebar panel.

 Verifiy Settings are:

 - "Enable Attract Screen" False (unchecked box)
-- ~~"Enable Full Screen" False (unchecked box) << that is not a mistake - it should be set false~~
+- "Enable Full Screen" True (checked box) http://
 - "Enable Redirect Screen" False (unchecked box)
 - "Enable URL Filters" False (unchecked box)
 - Set homepage to : localhost:8081  << this port must agree with the shiny app startup task we will create in next section!